Changing Careers After Graduate School? 3 Important Ways to Prepare

 But I don’t believe in “plan B.” Instead, I tell candidates to look for “connected jobs.”
 No jobs available in investment banking right now?
 Spend a couple of years in corporate banking or valuation and build up your skills.
 When the investment banking industry heats up again, you’ll be more qualified and better prepared to make the move.

 Changing careers can be a scary prospect, but it can also be one of the best decisions you ever make.
 As with any job search, the key is to make a plan, stick with it, be persistent and try not to get discouraged if things don’t transpire the way you expected.
 Along any career path, there’s more than one way to get from Career A to Career B.

 Are you thinking about changing careers or heading down a new career path?
-Any experiences you’d like to share?
-Hurdles you’ve encountered?
-I’d love to hear from you.
-Check back on the SoFi blog for job search and professional growth tips from me and other members of the SoFi Career Strategy team.
+Check out the SoFi career resource center for job search and professional growth tips.

 Editor’s Note: This is an updated version of a post we originally published in October 2013.
 We welcome new comments and questions below.